hisl6802/ECCO/README.md

 # ECCO UI
 ### Please see the Example Files directory for examples of input files for all functionalities expect the Selected Clusters Figure functionality

+### Make sure to have python installed on the command line and that pip is installed for ease of implementation.
+- If you do not have python installed, install at [python.org](https://www.python.org/)

 # Set-Up

 ## 1) Download the source code.
 `git clone https://github.com/hisl6802/ECCO`
-or by downloading a zip file from the
+or by downloading a zip file from the Code <> button above.

-# I do recommend running this in a virtual environment.
-I prefer conda virtual environments but other python based environments should work.
-## If you already have python installed with pip on the command install packages using:
+## 2) Set up a virtual environment (example of how to establish with conda below):
+- It is not required that you run this in a virtual environment but highly recommended `conda create ECCO_env`
+`conda activate ECCO_env`

+## 3) Install the packages necessary to run the UI
 `pip install <package>`

-## If you do not have python installed, install at [python.org](https://www.python.org/)
-### Make sure to have python installed on the command line and that you install pip.

-## Make sure to download the following libraries before getting started with this UI.
+Make sure to download the following packages before getting started with this UI.
 - [numpy](https://numpy.org/)
 - [scipy](https://www.scipy.org/)
 - [pandas](https://pandas.pydata.org/)